alprncnky/nestapi/docs/schedules-time-info.md

 // Purpose: Evaluate prediction accuracy against actual results

 // NewsClusteringSchedule
-readonly schedule = CronExpression.EVERY_HOUR;
+readonly schedule = '0 10,40 * * * *';
-// Runs at: :00 of every hour
+// Runs at: :10 and :40 of every hour
-// Purpose: Cluster related news articles
+// Purpose: Cluster related news articles (after ArticleProcessorSchedule at :05 and :35)
+// Dependencies: Must run after ArticleProcessorSchedule to cluster PROCESSED articles
+// Note: Clusters are used by PredictionProcessorSchedule for multi-source predictions

 // DailyAnalysisSchedule
 readonly schedule = CronExpression.EVERY_DAY_AT_6PM;